 Upper School Curriculum

 Graduation RequirementsThe minimum major course requirements for graduation from Morgan Park Academy are 24, earned while enrolled in secondary school.
-Of those, the following credits are required in each area:English – 4 creditsMathematics – 3 creditsHistory and Social Studies- 3 creditsScience and Technology- 3.5 creditsWorld Language – 3 creditsFine Arts - 2 creditsPhysical Education/Health – 1.5 creditsCollege and Career Studies - 1.5 creditsAdditional Electives – 2.5 credits** All students must carry a minimum of 5.5 courses.
+Of those, the following credits are required in each area:English – 4 creditsMathematics – 3 creditsHistory and Social Studies- 3 creditsScience and Technology- 3.5 creditsWorld Language – 3 creditsFine Arts - 2 creditsPhysical Education/Health – 1.5 creditsCollege and Career Studies - 1.5 creditsAdditional Electives – 2.5 credits** Starting in 2020-2021, all students must carry a minimum of 6 credit hours each school year.
 Additionally, seniors must pass all courses carried.
 If a student completes a course with a passing grade, the course may not be repeated for credit.

 Additional Graduation Requirements4 Project Week unitsService Learning: 10 service hours are provided during the school year with two scheduled service days; students are expected to match the service hours with an additional 10 hours per year, for a total of 20 service hours earned each year.
 80 service learning hours are required for graduation.ADVANCED PLACEMENT (AP) DESIGNATIONUpper School students may elect, or may be placed in, courses which are officially pre-designated as Advanced Placement (AP) courses.
 Students pursue these academically challenging courses and exams to earn college credit or advanced placement.
 If the student completes the course and takes the Advanced Placement examination, the AP designation will automatically be entered on the permanent record card.
 (Note: All students enrolled in AP courses are required to take AP examinations.
 If, because of emergency, the exam cannot be taken, the AP designation on the permanent record card will be removed.)Morgan Park Academy offers the following Advanced Placement courses: Biology AP, Chemistry AP, Physics AP, English Language and Composition AP, English Literature and Composition AP, French Language and Culture AP, Calculus AB, Calculus BC, Statistics and Probability AP, Spanish Language and Culture AP, Spanish Literature and Culture AP, United States History AP, Comparative Politics AP, Human Geography AP, Computer Science APThe requirements for earning the AP designation in a course not pre-designated as Advanced Placement are as follows:• Student has written the appropriate Advanced Placement examination• A grade of 80% or higher• The successful completion of additional work as specified by each departmentNote: Faculty will notify the Upper School Office in writing of such situations.
 A student not enrolled in an AP designated course who takes the AP exam is not automatically exempt from taking a final examination.HONORS DESIGNATED COURSESUpper School students may be enrolled in courses which are officially pre-designated as Honors courses.Morgan Park Academy offers the following Honors courses: Algebra 2 H, Pre-Calculus H, World Language 4 H, World Language 5 H, Geometry H.CRITERIA FOR HONORS OR AP COURSE PLACEMENTThe following outlines the requirements and expectations for placement in honors and advanced placement courses.
 The school takes a strong position that appropriate student placement is a necessary first step to helping students achieve their best.FOR PLACEMENT IN:English AP Language and/or Literature and Composition• 88th percentile on verbal or reading standardized test scores (ASPIRE or PSAT)• end-of-year average of B+ or higher in current English course• demonstrated ability and desire to learn• for AP, reasonable expectation that student can benefit from college-level course• recommendation of current English teacherAP U.S. History• final average of 87 or higher in World History;• recommendations of U.S. History teacher and curriculum leaderAP Comparative Politics• Grade of 87 or higher in US History;• Recommendation of U.S. History teacher and Curriculum Leader.Geometry H, Algebra 2-H, Pre-Calculus, AP Calculus, and AP Statistics• final average of B or higher in current Honors math section• final average of A (93%) or higher in a current regular section and a strong expectation that the student will attempt to earn Honors credit in the current regular section• demonstrated ability and desire to learn and a solid, independent work ethic• demonstrated commitment to excel in rigorous academic environment• appropriate placement test score (for incoming 9th Graders and transfers)• recommendation of current math teacher (a strong recommendation can help a student gain placement if other criteria are not as strong)Biology Advanced Placement• Successful completion of freshman science and math courses with a final grade of at least 85% in each• Demonstrated post-high school level work ethic and ability to independently seek help in understanding difficult concepts• Acceptable attendance record with minimal unexcused absences and tardies.• Successful completion of summer preparation homeworkRecommendation of previous science teacher based upon:1. final grade in the course2. work ethic, study skills and academic accountability3. ability to quickly grasp abstract concepts and apply concepts in solving new problemsChemistry Advanced Placement• Successful completion of both Biology and Chemistry with grades of at least 85• Recommendation of Biology and Chemistry instructors based upon:1. grades in those courses2. excellent study skills, acceptance of responsibility for academic performance3. maturity4. demonstrated commitment to hard and focused work in the academic arena5. performance on the Honors Chemistry final6. willingness to complete summer work prior to the courseComputer Science Advanced Placement• Entering grades 10-12• Grade of 90% or higher in Algebra 1• Recommendation of math teacher and math curriculum leaderWorld LanguagePolicy on Advancement: Because of the cumulative nature of language study, the following grade requirements are needed in order to progress to the various levels of language classes.To take level 4 Honors:• recommendation of level 3 instructor